CircuitChaos/vtlivesgram/README.md

 value is clipped to the safe range (0.0 – -650.0), converted to the fixed-point return value and put in the output buffer.

-It also has nextWindow() and getWindowName() methods for handling different FFT windows.
+CFft also has nextWindow() and getWindowName() methods for handling different FFT windows.
 All supported window types are implemented in the private windowFunction() method.

 ### CSoxPal

-Converts magnitude in dbFS (from 0 to -120) to RGB values of colors used by spectrogram generated by *sox*.
-I like its palette, so I copied it.
+Converts magnitude in dbFS (from 0 to -120) to RGB values of colors used by spectrogram generated by *sox*, as I like its palette.

 ### CFont

-Stores a DOS font which is used by CView to draw characters on a status bar.
+Stores a DOS font which is used by CView to draw characters on the status bar.

 ### SXResources